Vectorized/solady/docs/accounts/eip7702proxy.md

 uint256 internal immutable __self = uint256(uint160(address(this)))
 ```

-For allowing the differentiation of the EOA and the proxy itself.
+For differentiating calls on the EOA and calls on the proxy itself.

 ### _defaultImplementation